Sports Betting Strategy: Accumulators

-However, many punters come unstuck due to a poor strategic approach, so we have listed some important points to bear in mind before parting with your hard-earned cash.
+However, many punters come unstuck due to a poor strategic approach.
+That's why we have listed some important points in this acca betting guide to bear in mind before placing a bet with a top bookmaker.

 This makes your potential profit greater, but there is a catch: each one has to win for your bet to pay off.
 If one selection lets you down, your bet crashes and burns.

 On a particular weekend, you might like the look of these bets:

 - Rafa Nadal to beat Marin Cilic at 1/2